-- (e) I am South African citizen or a permanent resident in the Republic - (f) I am not a member of Parliament, a provincial legislature, a Municipal Council or a House of Traditional Leaders; - (g) I am not an un-rehabilitated insolvent; - (h) I have not been declared by a court of law to be mentally incompetent and have not been detained under the Mental Health Care Act, 2002 (Act No. 17 of 2002); - (i) I have not at any time been convicted of an offence involving dishonesty; - (j) I have not at any time been removed from an office of trust on account of misconduct; - (k) I have not previously been removed from a tribunal for a breach of any provision of the Spatial Planning and Land Use Management Act, 2013 or provincial legislation or the Land Use Planning By-Laws, 2015 enacted by the Mbizana Municipality; - (l) I have not been found guilty of misconduct, incapacity or incompetence; or - (m) I have not failed to comply with the provisions of the Spatial Planning and Land Use Management Act, 2013 or provincial legislation or the Land Use Planning By-Laws, 2015 enacted by the Mbizana Municipality.
+- (e) I am South African citizen or a permanent resident in the Republic - (f) I am not a member of Parliament, a provincial legislature, a Municipal Council or a House of Traditional Leaders;

+- I am not an un-rehabilitated insolvent; (g) - (h) I have not been declared by a court of law to be mentally incompetent and have not been detained under the Mental Health Care Act, 2002 (Act No. 17 of 2002); - I have not at any time been convicted of an offence involving dishonesty; (i) - I have not at any time been removed from an office of trust on account of misconduct; (j) - I have not previously been removed from a tribunal for a breach of any provision of the Spatial Planning (k) and Land Use Management Act, 2013 or provincial legislation or the Spatial Planning and Land Use Management By-Laws, 2016 enacted by the Buffalo City Metropolitan Municipality; - (l) I have not been found guilty of misconduct, incapacity or incompetence; or - I have not failed to comply with the provisions of the Spatial Planning and Land Use Management Act, (m) 2013 or provincial legislation or the Spatial Planning and Land Use Management By-Laws, 2016, enacted

+by the Burialo City Metropolitan Municipanty.

 Signature of Nominee:

 Full Names:

-SWORN to and SIGNED before me at on this day of •
+SWORN to and SIGNED before me aton thisday of

 The deponent having acknowledged that he knows and understands the contents of this affidavit, that the contents are true, and that he or she has no objection to taking this oath and that he or she considers the oath to be binding on his or her conscience.

-be billuling oil his of her conscience.

 COMMISSIONER OF OATHS

 FULL NAMES:

 DESIGNATION:

+ADDRESS:

+Schedule 4

 CODE OF CONDUCT OF MEMBERS OF THE MUNICIPAL PLANNING TRIBUNAL